jeffreyadams/atlasofliegroups-docs/tutorial/video_3B/example_Sp4R.rst

    final parameter(x=3,lambda=[2,1]/1,nu=[0,0]/1) [ -1, -2 ]/1 ["ic","nc"]
    atlas>

-So, this gives us more information about each representation.
+This gives us more information about each representation.
 Namely, the status of the simple roots for the corresponding ``x``.

 The software always chooses, for the quasisplit group, ``x=0`` to be the large Borel; that is, both of the simple roots are non compact.
 In